elyor04/xui-bot/README.md

 The active FSM state determines which results are shown — no prefix needed.

-## QR code support

-QR code generation requires the optional `qrcode[pil]` dependency (already listed in `requirements.txt`).
-If it is not installed the bot runs normally — QR buttons simply will not appear.

 ## API surface used

 Wrapped from the panel's `/panel/api/*` endpoints (all replies follow the